steliost03/Adversary-Control/README.md

 The objective of the contractive controller is to keep the system operating in a stable equilibrium point within the desired operation area , while the objective of the expanding controller is to disrupt this stability and force it to operate outside of it (while respecting input constraints).

-Two scenarios of adversary control are explored:

-*Regular* :

-*Covert* :

 ## Theoretical Background